-- Kam Chan & Company, Limited ("Kam Chan & Co", in which Mr. William Ma Ching Wai held 62.01% interests) and its associates and Holston Investment Limited (in which Mr. William Ma Ching Wai held 76.56% interests) directly or indirectly owned 138,998,248 and 21,138,237 ordinary shares in the Company respectively. - Tai Sang International Limited (in which Mr. Patrick Ma Ching Hang held 100% interests) directly owned 8,732,013 ordinary shares in the Company. - Mr. Alfred Ma Ching Kuen beneficially held 9,886 shares (or 0.1765%) in the total number of issued shares of a subsidiary of the Company, Tai Sang Cold Storage & Godown Company Limited. - Mr. Patrick Ma Ching Hang and Ms. Katy Ma Ching Man jointly and beneficially held 47 shares (or 0.94%); Mr. William Ma Ching Wai and Mr. Patrick Ma Ching Hang jointly and beneficially held 1 share (or 0.02%); and Mr. Alfred Ma Ching Kuen beneficially held 23 shares (or 0.46%) in the total number of issued shares of a subsidiary of the Company, Kam Hang Company Limited. - In addition, certain directors of the Company held non-beneficial interests in subsidiaries of the Company in trust to the absolute benefit of the Company, the details of which are available for inspection at the Company's registered office.
+- Kam Chan & Company, Limited ("Kam Chan & Co", in which Mr. William Ma Ching Wai held 62.01% interests) and its associates and Holston Investment Limited (in which Mr. William Ma Ching Wai held 76.56% interests) directly or indirectly owned 138,998,248 and 21,138,237 ordinary shares in the Company respectively. - (b) Tai Sang International Limited (in which Mr. Patrick Ma Ching Hang held 100% interests) directly owned 8,732,013 ordinary shares in the Company. - Mr. Alfred Ma Ching Kuen beneficially held 9,886 shares (or 0.1765%) in the total number of issued shares of a subsidiary of the Company, Tai Sang Cold Storage & Godown Company Limited.

-DIRECTORS' AND CHIEF EXECUTIVE'S INTERESTS AND/OR SHORT POSITIONS IN SHARES, UNDERLYING SHARES AND DEBENTURES OF THE COMPANY OR ANY SPECIFIED UNDERTAKING OF THE COMPANY OR ANY OTHER ASSOCIATED CORPORATION (Continued)
+DIRECTORS' AND CHIEF EXECUTIVE'S INTERESTS AND/OR SHORT POSITIONS IN SHARES.
+UNDERLYING SHARES AND DEBENTURES OF THE COMPANY OR ANY SPECIFIED UNDERTAKING OF THE COMPANY OR ANY OTHER ASSOCIATED CORPORATION (Continued)

-Number of ordinary shares held at 31st December 2021 (Continued)
+Number of ordinary shares held at 31st December 2022 (Continued)